frank038/Qt5simplearchiver/README.md

 - opens the passworded files supported by 7z: asks for a password
 - double click to open the file with the default viewer, if any.

-Limitations: only one item at time can be extracted.
-Drag and drop only works with my file manager SimpleFM because both use a custom mimetype.
+Limitations: Drag and drop only works with my file manager SimpleFM and my Qt5desktop program because of a custom mimetype.
 By default the files are extracted without any parent folders; folders are extract with parent folders if the case.
 The files to open will be extracted in the /tmp directory.